jocelynz4890/panko-backend/apiSpec.md

 ## API Endpoints

-### POST /api/Snapshot/createSnapshot
+### POST /api/Recipe/createRecipe

 **Description:** Creates a new record of a cooking attempt.

 **Requirements:**
 - `ranking` must be between 1 and 5.

 **Effects:**

-- Creates a new snapshot with the provided ingredients, pictures (URLs), date, instructions, note, ranking, and associated recipe.
+- Creates a new recipe attempt with the provided ingredients, pictures (URLs), date, instructions, note, ranking, and associated dish.
-- Returns the new snapshot ID.
+- Returns the new recipe ID.

 **Request Body:**
 ```json
 {
   "user": "string (ID)",